Space Museum (comics): Later appearances

-It is eventually revealed that the founding of the Space Museum, on the site of an old Military Surplus warehouse where hundreds of years worth of space history has piled up, came about because Tommy's father was a Space Marine guard there, and he "liberated" some of the mementos, keeping them in his military footlocker.
-Because of his knowledge of space history, Tommy's father recognizes aliens who had attacked Earth before trying again (by pretending to be scrap dealers and taking the artifacts from the warehouse to use as weapons against humanity).
-He is able to use the objects he has saved to stop the aliens, although demolishing the warehouse at the same time.
-His earlier wish ("People in my time have become jaded, bored with space travel.
-If only they were exposed to the heroism of Earth's star-spanning pioneers, their sense of adventure might be awakened") is fulfilled when the military realize the value of "historical consciousness" and create the Space Museum on the site.
+It is later revealed that the Space Museum was established on the site of a military warehouse where Tommy's father was a guard.
+He "liberated" some of the mementos kept in the warehouse, keeping them in his military footlocker.
+Because of his knowledge of space history, Tommy's father recognizes aliens who had attacked Earth before attempting to attack Earth again.
+He is able to use the objects he has saved to stop the aliens, but demolishes the warehouse in the process.
+The military realizes the value of "historical consciousness" and creates the Space Museum on the site where the warehouse was.

 The Space Museum also figures prominently in the origin of the superhero Booster Gold.
-In 2462 Michael Carter, a disgraced ex-football player is working as a night watchman in the Museum, and studies the history.
-He deactivates and steals Skeets, a robot Museum guard with an encyclopedic knowledge of 20th century Earth history, together with an alien power suit, some power gloves and control bands, mystic power rods, a Legion Flight Ring, a force field belt, a credit card and other unspecified items from the displays, and escapes in Rip Hunter's Time Sphere, a time travel device from the 1960s, to journey back to the 1980s, become a superhero, and get rich and famous on the franchising opportunities.
+In 2462, Michael Carter, a disgraced ex-football player is working as a night watchman in the Museum, which is established to be located in Metropolis.
+Carter steals the robot Skeets, along with an alien power suit, a Legion Flight Ring, a force field belt, and other unspecified items from the displays.
+He then escapes in Rip Hunter's Time Sphere, a time travel device from the 1960s, to journey back to the 1980s, become a superhero, and get rich and famous on the franchising opportunities.

-As an adult Tommy Parker took his own son Gardner to the Museum and told him a story of the exhibits, something he had hoped for years before.
-At some later point Ultra the Multi-Alien is known to have searched for the cosmic staff of Prince Gavin, Starman, as an artifact for the Museum.

-By 2984 the Space Museum has been renamed The Museum of Heroes and Legends, and has a whole wing dedicated to The Legion of Superheroes, as well as one to Earth's historical superheroes.
-That year one of the Dial H for Hero H-Dials is stolen from the museum by a petty crook while Chameleon Boy is attending a ceremony there.
-The villain escapes to 1984 with the help of the Dial, which is ripped to pieces by Krypto the Superdog before eventually being returned to the Museum in pieces by Chameleon Boy, where the Curator reveals they have another one.
-The Museum appears to have been renamed the Time and History Museum some time later, and it is partly demolished by Xotar the Conqueror, a minor Justice League of America foe, on a mission to conquer the 30th century.
+By 2984, the Space Museum has been renamed the Museum of Heroes and Legends, and has a wing dedicated to the Legion of Super-Heroes, as well as one to Earth's historical superheroes.
+The Museum appears to have been renamed the Time and History Museum some time later, and it is partly demolished by Xotar on a mission to conquer the 30th century.